arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatstandardsareusedwhenassessingthebelievabilityofreportsoflearning/Accuracythreatstoaccuracyandtheassessmentofaccuracy/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Accuracy, threats to accuracy and the assessment of accuracy "
+title: 'Accuracy, threats to accuracy and the assessment of accuracy '
-nav_order: Accuracythreatstoaccuracyandtheassessmentofaccuracy
-has_children: false
 ---
 # Accuracy, threats to accuracy and the assessment of accuracy